williamtyn/hangman/README.md

 # Portfolio Project 3 - Python Essentials
 ## Welcome to the Hangman Game!
-Here you could enjoy yourself guessing words or let you man get hanged if you guess wrong.
+Here you can enjoy yourself and, at the same time, train your spelling with this popular guessing words game.

 ## Live Site
 [Go to site](#)